 You see, becoming a good husband or wife requires change.
 It requires adjustment.
 Any change, especially a character change, takes time.
 A lot of time.
 For those who don’t want a good marriage, the answer is simple: don’t take the time, don’t make the effort, don’t make changes, and yet expect things to improve.
 It’s like a flame: deny it oxygen, and it goes out.
 Think of time and effort as the oxygen in your relationship.
 Cut off the supply and watch the marriage shrivel.

 Summary: We’ve approached this from the viewpoint of crisis, failure, and breakdown.
 These principles work.
 They consistently mess up many marriages.
-If you see yourself in any of these four principles, take it as a warning and get the help you need.
+If you have embraced any of these four principles, take it as a warning and get the help you need.
 You will never regret making the effort to make your marriage work.

-If you are experiencing difficulties in your marriage, click on the "Connect" button below.
+If you are experiencing difficulties in your marriage and want to talk about them with a confidential mentor, click on the "Connect" button below.

 This article was written by: Dr. Dave CurriePhoto Credit: Kelly Searle